mccutcheonlab/FED_RT/README.md

 As soon as you create the JSON key a file is downloaded, take that file and copy it to your preferred location, we will use this file location in the python script.
 This JSON file contains information that enables you to interact with the python script and spreadsheet.

-## Step 3: Enable the Google Sheets API:
+## Step 3: Enable the Google Sheets API

 Still within the APIs & Services > Credentials page, go to the Library section and search for Google Sheets API.